The Olivia Tremor Control: Artistry

-The Olivia Tremor Control was inspired by psychedelic pop bands of the 1960s, especially the Beach Boys and the Beatles, for their singing style and the way they "blended trickery and interesting sounds with pop", according to Hart.
-Hart notes that the band attempted to expand on the sound of 1960s psychedelic pop with modern recording technology, creating more holistic songs and avoiding what he called "hippie jam sessions."
+The Olivia Tremor Control's music combines indie rock and neo-psychedelia.
+They were inspired by psychedelic pop bands of the 1960s, especially the Beatles and the Beach Boys, for their singing styles and the way they "blended trickery and interesting sounds with pop", according to Hart.
+Hart noted that he felt the band expanded on the sound of 1960s psychedelic pop with modern recording technology, creating more holistic songs and avoiding what he called "hippie jam sessions."
 Other influences include the recording techniques used by musique concrète musicians like Pierre Henry and John Cage, as well as 1990s indie rock bands like Pavement and Sebadoh.
 Doss said he wanted the Olivia Tremor Control's music to instill a sense of "mystery or happiness" in listeners.
 "I'm sending out a positive message, because the world needs it ...
 We're reaching for something that's hard to explain."